Bathroom Reno – “Before”

 The oddly placed lights – which are currently squished up against the wall – will be replaced with a 3-light fixture that is from another bathroom in the house, and will be centered over the mirror.
 Although the mirror is a fairly basic design, and not the newest style in the world, it’s a great size and in good shape, so we’ll be keeping it.
 A big part of being a sustainable designer is reusing what I can and “making it work” instead of just throwing things out.

 And of course we will get a new floor and toilet!
 The toilet is a an early low flow one that is prone to clogging – not to mention the toilet leak is what lead us down the renovation road in the first place! – so it’s time for an upgrade.

-Stay tuned for future developments.
+Interested in watching the whole process?
+Stay tuned for future developments!
 I will be showcasing the materials we will be using and explaining why they were chosen.
 In addition, I will have some 3D-renderings of what the space will be like when it’s done!
-And of course I will share pictures of the whole process.
-And you get a front row seat and don’t have to experience the dust and mess of construction!
+And of course I will share pictures every step of the way.
+The best part is, you get a front row seat and don’t have to experience the dust and mess of construction!

 Do you have a project – big or small – that you need to tackle?
 Contact us today, we can help you get started!